mpv-player/mpv/DOCS/man/options.rst

     generally worthless after the media is closed, and it's hard to retrieve any media data from it (it's not supported by design).

+    If the option is enabled at runtime, the cache file is created, but old data will remain in the memory cache.
+If the option is disabled at runtime, old data remains in the disk cache, and the cache file is not closed until the media is closed.
+If the option is disabled and enabled again, it will continue to use the cache file that was opened first.

 ``--cache-dir=<path>``
     Directory where to create temporary files (default: none).